 Feb.
 27 - Mar.
 5

-Many Committees will be meeting (some for the first time) this week.
+Many Committees met (some for the first time) this week.
 Now is still a great time to watch a committee's Organizational Meeting.
 These set the tone for future meetings and can give you an idea of how a particular committee will be run (especially of interest if there's a new chair, and there are many this session).
 Check out the Video Archives, typically listed below the current meetings on the "Video Broadcasts" page for each Chamber on TX Lege Online's homepage.

 Feb.
 20 - Feb.
 26

 Holiday Schmoliday.
 Monday was President's Day, and while most of the Legislators were still in district, House Appropriations started on time at 7:30 a.m.
 As they did every day for the remaining week.

 Later in the week, CTD testified before the House Appropriations subcommittee on Article II (Health and Human Services) better known as the HAC.
 Dennis and Chase testified on the personal attendant wage crisis, and Chase spoke about fully funding important items such as Comprehensive Rehab Services and other programs that have either been left of out the biennial budget or are underfunded.